lockemind/angularjs-info-resources/angular-style-guide.md

 ###jsDoc
 If planning to produce documentation, use jsDoc syntax to document function names, description, params and returns.
 Use @namespace and @memberOf to match your app structure.

+##JS Hint
+###Use an Options File
+Use JS Hint for linting your JavaScript and be sure to customize the JS Hint options file and include in source control.
+See the JS Hint docs for details on the options.

+##JSCS
+###Use an Options File
+Use JSCS for checking your coding styles your JavaScript and be sure to customize the JSCS options file and include in source control.
+See the JSCS docs for details on the options.

+##Constants
+###Vendor Globals
+Create an Angular Constant for vendor libraries' global variables.

+*Why?*: Provides a way to inject vendor libraries that otherwise are globals.
+This improves code testability by allowing you to more easily know what the dependencies of your components are (avoids leaky abstractions).
+It also allows you to mock these dependencies, where it makes sense.

+Use constants for values that do not change and do not come from another service.
+When constants are used only for a module that may be reused in multiple applications, place constants in a file per module named after the module.
+Until this is required, keep constants in the main module in a constants.js file.